 Whenever relaxing at home, try to elevate feet on a coffee table or ottoman.
 Ideally, have the feet resting above where they would align symmetrically with the heart.
 This elevation will help prevent blood and fluid from flowing to the feet, which causes the edema.
 There are also many poses in yoga and pilates that have the feet lying in the air.
 These poses can also be useful for increasing blood flow.

 3. Epsom Salt

-A helpful way to reduce edema is to soak your feet and ankles in a bath with epsom salts for 15-20 minutes several times a week.
-Make sure the bath water is cool, but check the water temperature before with your hand before.
-The cool water and epsom salts will give great progress in decreasing swelling for the feet and ankles!
+A helpful way to reduce edema is to soak your feet and ankles in a bath with Epsom salts for 15-20 minutes several times a week.
+Before putting your feet in the water, check the water temperature with your hand to make sure the bath water is cool.
+The cool water and Epsom salts will help decrease swelling around the feet and ankles.

 4. Drink More Water

 This may seem like a strange tip since drinking more water would just add more fluid to the body, but this is not the case.
 Drinking water helps with ridding oneself of excess fluid in the body.
 When dehydrated, the kidneys will hold on to any water or fluid that is in the body to prevent entirely running out.
 Drinking water allows the kidneys to release this excess water, thus not storing extra fluid that isn’t being used for hydrating the body.